WorldIsMonkey/orientation-ng/README.md

 ## API
 A content delivery API is included in the [orientation-drupal](https://github.com/WorldIsMonkey/orientation-drupal) project.

+we might construct a new version of these in the future.

 To retrieve the JSON output of each question type, you can `GET` the following endpoints:
 ```